 Visit your favorite author’s Social Media profile, see what they are doing and improve upon.

-20. How To Use User Generated Content (UGC) To Promote Your Book
+20. Use User Generated Content (UGC) to Promote Your Book